EPISCOPAL CHURCH OF THE EPIPHANY

 (3).
 Play for the event at a negotiated rate.
 A guest organist may be utilized following an orientation and demonstration of their skills on the Church organ.
 This orientation and skill demonstration should be accomplished at least two weeks prior to the service/event.

 c.
-The Altar Guild will:
+The Clergy with the advice of the Altar Guild will:

 (1).
 Approve the use of all decorations, to include flowers, plants, candelabra and any other items to be imported for the service/event.